textileio/papers/draft.md

-properties specific to the Threads API, several of which we will explore here. [@Lst:others] demonstrates several features common in a Threads-based workflow, including queries, creating invites and changing permissions/access control (see also [@sec:AccessControl]), as well as subscribing to updates and changes at various levels of the Threads API.
+properties specific to the Threads API, several of which we will explore here. [@Lst:others] demonstrates several features common in a Threads-based workflow, including queries, creating invites and changing permissions and access control (see also [@sec:AccessControl]), as well as subscribing to updates and changes at various levels of the Threads API.
 These subscriptions would enable downstream consumers (views, front-end stores, etc.) to receive updates as changes to the Thread are made via underlying Events.